 Charter schools are usually created with great intentions to improve students’ education through innovative ideas and models, but it’s way easier said than done.
 There are plenty of unforeseen challenges and hurdles that can slow the growth of your charter school, such as:

+- Finding a facility.
 Most charter schools make do with far fewer resources than traditional public schools.
 That can make sourcing an affordable school building that allows growth a challenge to charter schools in Alabama.
 The lack of affordable school buildings and funds to access proper facilities limits the establishment of new charter schools and limits the growth of high-performing independent schools.

+- Teacher recruitment and retainment challenges.
 Charter schools reportedly lose 20-25% of their teachers each year.
 Teacher retention is a common problem for charter schools in America, so it’s worth focusing on employee morale, benefits, and development.
 Factors like low pay, employee burnout, and long hours are just a few reasons teachers leave.
-Understanding the difficulties that teachers face can help you make better recruitment and retainment strategies.
+Understanding the difficulties that teachers face can help you make better recruitment and retention strategies.

 After you’ve established the concept and mission of your charter school and you’ve organized a governing tax-empty board of members and parents, here are the steps you should take to launch your charter school in Alabama:

+- Wait for final approval.
 Following the application process, the group starting the charter school will attend interviews and public hearings with an external reviewer and the authorizing body.

+- Hire staff.
 Once the application is approved and the contract begins, it’s time to hire faculty and staff.

-Growing Your Alabama Charter School
+Growing Your Alabama Charter School with Enrollment Marketing

 Enrollment marketing combines your ‘ground game,’ traditional school enrollment marketing efforts, and education-specific digital marketing, geared towards increasing enrollment.

 Ensuring Long-term Success For Your Alabama Charter School